Kim Jong Il: Initial career

 Kim Jong Il entered the WPK's Propaganda and Agitation Department (PAD) in February 1966.
 Kim Jong Il's years in the PAD were marked by his effort to become an expert in the field of propaganda.
 Kim Jong Il's main contribution in the department was to devise the "monolithic ideological system", later codified as the Ten Principles for the Establishment of a Monolithic Ideological System.
 Kim's various efforts greatly benefited the North Korean cult of personality.
-In 1969, he was appointed as the head of Kim Il Sung’s personal guard.
-At the time of the 5th Congress of the WPK in 1970, Kim Jong Il reportedly suggested that everyone in the North Korea be mandated to wear badges with Kim Il Sung’s portrait, which was subsequently adopted.
+In 1969, he was appointed as the head of Kim Il Sung's personal guard.
+At the time of the 5th Congress of the WPK in 1970, Kim Jong Il reportedly suggested that everyone in the North Korea be mandated to wear badges with Kim Il Sung's portrait, which was subsequently adopted.

 On 2 November 1971, the earliest document lauding Kim Jong Il was published, where he was called the "Adored Leader" by North Korea's musical ensembles.
 Kim Jong Il was elected to the Central Committee in 1972 and became its secretary the following year.
 He became the PAD's chief in 1973, a position which he held until 1985.
 During this time, the film director Choe Ik-gyu, a close confidant of his, also rose in the ranks of the PAD, becoming its vice director in 1972.
 Choe developed mass games, which would evolve into the Arirang Festival, The department was important because of its role in mass mobilization of the populace.
-Kim Jong Il was known as a great fan of music, film, and theater since young age and his position within the department was natural fit.
+Kim Jong Il was known as a great fan of music, film, and theater since young age and his position within the department was a natural fit.

 However, when Kim Il Sung began to contemplate the succession question in the early 1970s, it did not seem certain that Kim Jong Il would be his successor.
 There was Kim's uncle, Kim Yong-ju, who was once believed to be Kim Il Sung's eventual successor but who had made several mistakes in the struggle for power, had serious flaws, and was becoming increasingly marginalized.
 Then there was the threat posed by his paternal half-brother, Kim Pyong Il, whose mother, Kim Song-ae, wished to place her son in line for succession instead of Jong Il.
-In 1973, Kim Jong Il developed the movie Our Family’s Problem, which featured the evil wife who was manipulating a good official; this was seen as an indirect message by Jong Il to Il Sung regarding Song-ae.
+In 1973, Kim Jong Il developed the movie Our Family's Problem, which featured the evil wife who was manipulating a good official; this was seen as an indirect message by Jong Il to Il Sung regarding Song-ae.